AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/IsObjectReferenceWithAlias.md

 CAEXPathBuilder.IsObjectReferenceWithAlias Method
 =================================================
-AutomationML 2.1 APIDetermines whether the specified classReference is an alias reference to the provided AutomationML class path.
+Determines whether the specified classReference is an alias reference to the provided AutomationML class path.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)